barionleg/cesium.wiki.gs/Terrain-and-Imagery-Roadmap.md

   * This is missing a lot of detail.
   * Of course, we could also lay down z first, but the CPU overhead could be too high.
 * Shade surface with ambient occlusion, either precomputed and stored with terrain data or computed in screen space on the fly.
+* Interesting ways to morph terrain during transitions between 2D, 3D, and Columbus View?
+* Show terrain in 2D by bump mapping.
+* Minimize popping artifacts by morphing between terrain LODs.
+* Do per-pixel imagery LOD selection, blending between adjacent LODs.
+This should drastically reduce hard lines between LODs when the imagery provider has a very different appearance at different LODs.
+* Does lazying down Z first improve performance?
+Horizon views only?
+Is walking the tree in front-to-back order enough?

 ## Culling